-Over the following decades, frightened residents spoke of dismal nights when they would hear a shrill whistle and see a brilliant light followed by the ghost train bursting out of the darkness, hurtling straight towards them.
+Over the following decades, frightened residents spoke of dismal nights when they would hear a shrill whistle followed by a brilliant light, and then the ghost train bursting out of the darkness hurtling straight towards them.
 The train always seemed to veer off at the last possible moment, disappearing back into the forbidding blackness, the engineer still searching for a place to unload his valuable burden.

 So enjoy that quiet, peaceful lake – but take care!
 You never know when the ghost train will come screaming towards you down its lonesome, never ending track